versioned/versioned-api/README.md

 * API test suites: crud.js, get.js, list.js, create.js, update.js, delete.js
   Need to test for 404 and validation errors

+* The model API should compact docs

+* concat should not take array?

 * content_types model with (space_id, schema)

 * Add relationships to model: